IntunePrepTool – Building Blocks Update

 ⚙️ EXE → Intunewin Package

-When you click the ‘Test Install’ button, a temporary pre-test.reg
+When you click the ‘Test Install’ button, a temporary pre-test .reg export is created from the HKLM:\Software\Microsoft\Windows\CurrentVersion\Uninstall\ location (including WOW6432Node).

 After testing is complete and you click ‘Test Done’, another backup is created.
 The two exports are compared and the uninstall string is extracted automatically.